swcarpentry/DEPRECATED-bc/novice/shell/03-pipefilter.md

 {:class="out"}

 Now let's use the `sort` command to sort its contents.
-We will also use the -n flag to specify that the sort is numerical instead of alphabetical.
+We will use the -n flag to specify that the sort is numerical instead of alphabetical.
 This does *not* change the file;
 instead, it sends the sorted result to the screen: